Kornweiss-Medical-LLC/KMLLC/docs/112820_covid19_mrna_vaccine.md

 ### What is the onset and duration of immunity?

-Based on animal and human data, **immunity is probable at 6-7 weeks after the first vaccine**[*](https://www.nejm.org/doi/full/10.1056/NEJMoa2028436) is administered.
-The duration of immunity is as-of-yet unknown, but based on antibody data from natural infection, it's reasonable to assume that vaccine generated immunity will last at least three months, but probably much longer (perhaps a year or two according to some experts).
+Based on animal and human data, a vaccine recipient will likely develop immunity by **6 or 7 weeks after the first of two injections**[*](https://www.nejm.org/doi/full/10.1056/NEJMoa2028436) is administered.
+The duration of immunity (i.e. the period of time that a vaccine recipient will be immune after vaccination) is currently unknown, but based on antibody data from natural infection, it's reasonable to assume that vaccine generated immunity will last at least three months, but probably much longer (perhaps a year or two according to some experts).
 There are several reasons to believe that vaccine generated immunity will be more potent than immunity from natural infection.

 ### Will I be taking it?